 Use index tabs, so that you don’t forget to check it ever.

-25 bullet journal habit tracker layouts to get inspired
+25 bullet journal habit tracker ideas to get inspired

 Most of the habit trackers fall into these categories: linear, circular and mini trackers.